 I try to spend the majority of my time when I’m at work interacting with our members.
 I work from home as well, so I break up my day and spend a couple of hours working from home while the kids are there.
 I spent this morning at the gym walking around and talking to members.
 One member I saw was upset last time I saw her because she had an interaction with a family member, so I sat on the floor and chatted with her for 15 minutes, then I had some other members up the back so I sat down with them and we spoke about Christmas shopping … it’s about taking that time to actually connect with people.
 I think we have such an amazing group of women in there who are so supportive, and everyone’s going through their own stuff.
 Its’s so important to build those relationships.

-Alex: Neither Alita or I are in to clicks – I’m not like that in my personal life and there was no way I was having that in my professional life either.
+Alex: Neither Alita nor I are into cliques – I’m not like that in my personal life and there was no way I was having that in my professional life either.
 We’re a difficult bunch at times, us females – we can be a little bit fickle.
 I often used to hear stories about other establishments where if you didn’t know a certain person you weren’t given the same treatment or the same service, so what was always really important to us was that everyone was always on the same page.
-It doesn’t matter who you are, where you come from, what you look like, how much you weigh, anything like that – it doesn’t matter if you do PT or you don’t PT.
-We try to keep everyone on the same level and we’ve worked really hard on that both from a membership perspective but a team perspective as well.
+It doesn’t matter who you are, where you come from, what you look like, how much you weigh, or anything like that – it doesn’t matter if you do PT or you don’t PT.
+We try to keep everyone on the same level and we’ve worked really hard on that both from a membership perspective and a team perspective as well.

 I think its about at the end of the day, women have got to support each other.
 Something I learned early in life from a friend and have carried with me is you never ever judge someone until you’ve walked in their shoes.
 I always think that when a member might come in …you never know what someone’s been through that day.